LuckyMachines/autoloop/README.md

 yarn server [PING_INTERVAL] [EXPIRATION]
 ```

-Server privileges are extremely limited.
+Worker privileges are extremely limited.
 This is so many users may safely act as nodes in a distributed AutoLoop.
 The most an AutoLoop controller can do is trigger a contract's update function, which will revert and cost the malicious controller some gas if the contract does not want that update.

 ## Coming soon: